jdkhong/NBA-Analytics/README.md

 III.
 Shot Prediction Models
 - Predicting if a shot is made or not

+IV.
+NCAA March Madness Models
+- Predicting if a team will beat another team based on ELO Rating and XGBoost.

 #### Limitations
 ----
 Though the analysis of the data shot logs was quite insightful and interesting, the NBA has limited access to its stats.nba.com API, which means